Pietrasanta, Italy

 “Do you know where these will go?” he asked me.
 I shook my head.

 “They will be sold to the TUMS factory, to be made into those little candies that will help your stomach,” he said.
-I looked at him in disbelief.
+I stared at him in disbelief.

 “Eating marble is good for you?”
-I asked him, a little suspicious he might be teasing a gullible americana.
+I asked him, suspicious he might be teasing a gullible Americana.

 We walked back to one of the enclosed sheds where a gray-haired man wearing glasses, perhaps in his sixties, was carving a larger-than-life, muscular statue of a bearded, god-like figure.
 Massimo called out to him in Italian, saying something I didn’t understand.